-Uber may have fired more than 20 people over sexual harrasment probe
+Uber has fired more than 20 people over sexual harassment probe

 Uber fired more than 20 people involved in a sexual harassment probe, according to a Bloomberg report.
 The ride share company investigated at least 215 employees and found 20 or more of them to be at fault in sexual harassment claims against company management in an on-going probe.

-According to a Bloomberg source, Perkins Coie LLP attorney Bobbie Wilson has disclosed matters of the investigation to Uber’s more than 12,000 employees and a separate probe led by former U.S. Attorney General Eric Holder has also given Uber recommendations to Uber’s board of directors.

-We hear Uber is currently holding an all-hands meeting to discuss the investigation, which started after former Uber engineer Susan Fowler penned a scathing letter accusing the company of sexual harassment and discrimination at the hands of management during the year she worked there.
+We hear Uber is holding an all-hands meeting with its 12,000 employees to discuss some details of the investigation, which started after former Uber engineer Susan Fowler penned a scathing letter accusing the company of sexual harassment and discrimination at the hands of management during the year she worked there.

+According to a Bloomberg source, Perkins Coie LLP attorney Bobbie Wilson has disclosed matters of the investigation to Uber employees and former U.S. Attorney General Eric Holder has also given recommendations from a separate probe to Uber’s board of directors.

+Those involved have so far concluded at least 100 of the 215 in question were clear of any wrongdoing, but we hear there are still cases under investigation.

 0